Birth: August 12, 1859

 - Works by or about Katharine Lee Bates at Internet Archive

 - Works by Katharine Lee Bates at LibriVox (public domain audiobooks)

 - Biography and Poetry of Bates, part of a Series poet's biographies.

-- Katharine Lee Bates at Library of Congress Authorities, with 80 catalog records
+- Katharine Lee Bates at Library of Congress, with 80 library catalog records